 This course is designed to provide an opportunity for students to perform clinical and population-based research with the assistance of a cross-disciplinary team of mentors.
 The objective is to provide students with valuable research experience and a better understanding of the contribution of clinical and population-based research to evidence-based medicine.
 Students will first identify a need/problem in a patient population.
 Students will develop a data collection tool, acquire IRB approval from all applicable bodies dependent upon the individual project, collect the data, analyze the collected data, and present the results.
 Students will be required to present their findings as a scientific paper and an oral or poster presentation.
-Students will be assisted throughout this process by mentors from the Preventive Medicine and Public Health Departments in addition to biostatisticians, content experts, and clinical mentors from the surrounding medical community.
+Students will be assisted throughout this process by mentors from the Population Health Department in addition to biostatisticians, content experts, and clinical mentors from the surrounding medical community.
 Evaluation will be based upon mentor assessment and review of scientific paper and oral or poster presentation.
 Assistance will be provided if the students decide to submit their work for publication.
 However, pursuit of publication is not a requirement of the course.
-Two weeks of the course are offered during unprotected time, predominantly in the MS3 year.
-Two weeks of protected time will be offered during the MS4 year (the last two weeks of January OR the last two weeks of March).
-CLN.
+Two SER weeks (weeks 3 and 4) during the MS1 year will be dedicated to working on this course in addition to eight weeks of the summer between MS1 and MS2 years.